cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))

     if counterpartyChannel.State == UPGRADE_INIT {
+        // if the counterparty is in UPGRADE_INIT and we have timed out then we should write and error receipt
+        // to ensure that counterparty aborts the handshake as well and returns to the original state
+        // write an error receipt into the error path errorReceipt = []byte{1}
+        provableStore.set(errorPath(portIdentifier, channelIdentifier), errorReceipt)
     }

     // we must restore the channel since the timeout verification has passed